-New streets shall intersect with existing street intersections so that centerlines are not offset, except as provided in the Public Works Standards.
+New streets shall intersect with existing street intersections so that centerlines are not offset, except as provided in the City of Gresham Public Works Standards.
 Where existing streets adjacent to a proposed development do not align properly, conditions may be required of the development to provide for proper alignment or prohibit some traffic movements.

-A5.503 DRIVEWAYS
+A5.503 Driveways

 Access to private property shall be permitted with the use of driveway curb cuts.
-The access points with the street shall be the minimum necessary to provide access while not inhibiting the safe circulation and carrying capacity of the street and shall be constructed in accordance with the Public Works Standards.
+The access points with the street shall be the minimum necessary to provide access while not inhibiting the safe circulation and carrying capacity of the street.